Heart Disease Treatment With Angioplasty and Stents

 Balloon angioplasty.
 During this procedure, a specially designed catheter with a small balloon tip is guided to the point of narrowing in the artery.
 Once in place, the balloon is inflated to compress plaque against the artery wall and stretch the artery open to increase blood flow to the heart.

 Stent.
-A stent is a small metal mesh tube that acts as a scaffold to provide support inside your coronary artery.
+A stent is a small tube that acts as a scaffold to provide support inside your coronary artery.
 A balloon catheter, placed over a guide wire, is used to insert the stent into the narrowed coronary artery.
 Once in place, the balloon tip is inflated and the stent expands to the size of the artery and holds it open.
-The balloon is then deflated and removed while the stent stays in place permanently.
+The balloon is then deflated and removed while the stent stays in place.
 Over a several-week period, your artery heals around the stent.
 Stents are commonly placed during interventional procedures such as angioplasty to help keep the coronary artery open.
+The stent is usually made of metal and is permanent.
+It can also be made of a material that the body absorbs over time.
 Some stents contain medicine and are designed to reduce the risk of reblockage (restenosis).
 The doctor will determine if this type of stent is appropriate for your type of blockage.

 Rotablation.
 A special catheter, with an acorn-shaped, diamond-coated tip, is guided to the point of narrowing in your coronary artery.
 The tip spins around at a high speed and grinds away the plaque on your artery walls.
 The microscopic particles are washed away in your blood stream and filtered out by your liver and spleen.
 This process is repeated as needed to allow for better blood flow.
 This procedure is rarely used today because balloon angioplasty and stenting have much better results and are technically easier for the cardiologist to perform.